Data Processing and Security Terms (v2.0)

 10. Data Transfers

-10.1 Data Location and Transfers.
-Customer may select where certain Customer Data will be stored (the "Data Location Selection"), and Google will store it there in accordance with the Service Specific Terms.
-If a Data Location Selection is not covered by the Service Specific Terms (or a Data Location Selection is not made by Customer in respect of any Customer Data), Google may store and process the relevant Customer Data anywhere Google or its Subprocessors maintain facilities.
+10.1 Data Storage and Processing Facilities Customer may select where certain Customer Data will be stored (the "Data Location Selection"), and Google will store it there in accordance with the Service Specific Terms.
+If a Data Location Selection is not covered by the Service Specific Terms (or a Data Location Selection is not made by Customer in respect of any Customer Data), Google may, subject to Section 10.2 (Transfers of Data Out of the EEA), store and process the relevant Customer Data anywhere Google or its Subprocessors maintains facilities.

 10.2 Transfers of Data Out of the EEA.